 Integration has also been driven by downturns in the industry and the need to reduce costs through economies of scale.
 In the current low oil price environment, integration is being pushed through mergers and acquisitions.
 Schlumberger, for instance, acquired Cameron International last August, bringing with it more products and services that are required through the whole life of the field.
 Cameron’s expertise lies in surface equipment, rig equipment and subsea equipment.
 Much as the oil majors integrated into the downstream to offset lower profits in the upstream when crude prices fell, oilfield services companies look to be present in different activities in the field life cycle.

 According to Spears and Associates, in 2010, 5percent of a major service company’s sales were integrated services.
 In 2015 the number was 15 percent and in 2020 it will be 25percent.
-The industry is moving toward integrated project management handled by service companies and this model favors the major service companies.
+The industry is moving toward integrated project management handled by service companies and this model favours the major service companies.

 US onshore may be less likely to follow this path to integration because the US supply chain is a well-oiled machine, according to Richard Spears.
 Shale wells in Turkey, for example, may cost US$20 million, while the same well in the Eagle Ford costs US$6 million thanks to the available and competitive supply chain.
 This difference illustrates the potential downside to the industry from integration, as it threatens to reduce the very competition that lowers costs and stimulates innovation and research.